 - Identify and describe the most important components in a business organization

-- Understand and explain how a company’s different components such as innovation and development (R&D), production, marketing, sales, financial management interact with each other and the firms external environment
+- Understand and explain how a company’s different components (internal value chain) such as innovation and development (R&D), production, marketing, sales, financial management interact with each other and the firm's external environment

-- Describe the phases and intermediate outputs in a business strategy process
+- Describe the elements, phases and intermediate outputs in a business strategy process

-- Describe the project management of innovation projects
+- Describe the elements and management of innovation projects

 - Identify and describe the main elements of a business model and the corresponding business plan

 - Apply mainstream management theories, methods and techniques to develop a business strategy in collaboration with a business management team